matiasWanntorp/sieve-doc/docs/source/usage.rst

 For more details please refer to the :doc:`usage <parameters>` documentation.

+Please note the following requirements:
+   * You have to precise a least one of these parameters in the command line
+   * If the command line parameter --noapi is specified all the parameters related to the API input are ignored

 You can apply taxonomy filters on these data before the downloading step.
 You can specify taxonomy filters at each taxonomic level directly in the command line.
 Valid examples could look like the following: